ans-cloud/azure_service_catalogue/vnet-and-subnets/readme.md

 </a>

-This template will deploy an Azure Virtual Network with and 2 Subnets.
+This template will deploy an Azure Virtual Network with 2 Subnets.
 VNet and Subnet names, as well as address spaces are configurable